DRIVING TO ST. LUKE’S:

 Nicholas Adema (trombone), Alex Lim-Sersan (piano), Szymon Szańzuk (bass) & Andrew Federber (drums)

-Led by Nicholas Adema, this jazz quartet will be presenting all Canadian content, brought to you by some of Ottawa's finest emerging musicians.
+Led by Nicholas Adema, this jazz quartet will be presenting content from famous Canadian trombonists, as well as originals by Nicholas Adema.
+This is all brought to you by some of Ottawa's finest emerging musicians.

 SUNDAY, APRIL 23 at 7:30 p.m.